We often recommend products we like. If you buy anything via links on our site, we may earn a small commission.

 I’ve previously written about how I really do pay for Hulu and don’t regret it, and one of the main reasons for that is that Hulu actually has a lot of nerdy and geeky material in its library…

 …including some of the better anime series like Naruto, My Hero Academia, Attack on Titan, and One-Punch Man!

-If you’ve run out of content on Netflix and/or Amazon Prime Video and you’re dying for something new to watch, I highly recommend grabbing a Hulu subscription and binge-watching the following TV shows.
+If you’ve run out of content on Netflix and/or Amazon Prime Video and you’re dying for something new to watch, I highly recommend grabbing Hulu and binge-watching the following TV shows.

 4. The X-Files

 Government conspiracies, alien sightings, strange scientific anomalies, and so much more.